sriram-lab/github/README.md

 The short answer: Git and GitHub

-These [version control](https://www.atlassian.com/git/tutorials/what-is-version-control) tools allow teams of people to do the following:
+These [version control](https://www.atlassian.com/git/tutorials/what-is-version-control) tools allow developers to do the following:
   * manage changes in source code over time
   * download the latest version of your project
   * upload their improvements on your project / share code